sebsteinig/analysis-template/README.md

 # boilerplate python notebooks template
-Boilerplate template for generic data analysis using python and jupyter notebooks.

 This repo should contain all documentation, scripts and data to recreate the final figure/analysis from the source data.
 Final analysis and plotting is done in Jupyter notebooks with a python kernel for interactive analysis of the source or preprocessed data and inline documentation.

 ## purpose